tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ### Server Hello {#server-hello}

-The server will send this message in response to a ClientHello message if it is able to find an acceptable set of parameters and the ClientHello contains sufficient information to proceed with the handshake.
+The server will send this message to proceed with the handshake in response to a ClientHello message if it is able to negotiate an acceptable set of handshake parameters based on the ClientHello.

 Structure of this message: